philiptn/bash-toolbox/README.md

 ```

 ## sha256check
 Verifies SHA-256 checksums of files using `sha256sum`.
-Allows the user to specify a separate checksum file if needed.
+Allows the user to specify a different checksum file if needed.

 #### Usage:
 ```bash